Carglglz/upydev/docs/source/shell_repl.rst

 - It is not listening actively for output (This means that if a timer/hardware interrupt callback print something it will not appear in the repl).

-- To define a function/class or make a loop use the paste mode. (*CTRL-E*)
+- To define a function/class or make a loop (i.e. multiline statements) use the paste mode. (*CTRL-E*)

   *However the original WebREPL/Serial REPL can be accessed from shell with* ``repl`` *command*